Sierras Pampeanas: Geography

-The highest point of the Sierras Pampeanas is Cerro General Belgrano (6250 m above sea level) in La Rioja, in the Sierra de Famatina.
+Argentine authorities consider the highest point of the Sierras Pampeanas is Cerro General Belgrano (6250 m above sea level) in La Rioja, in the Sierra de Famatina, but it is controversial (probably it is an Andean mountain, not Pampean).
 Between the mountain ranges are several salt-filled depressions.
 The Salinas Grandes depression is located in Cordoba, La Rioja, Catamarca and Santiago del Estero.
 A characteristic of many of these mountain ranges is their morphological asymmetry: the western slopes are usually steeper than the eastern slopes, thus the former are sometimes called coasts and the latter are called skirts.
 The narrow valleys are called "broken" or "open"; the narrow openings between valleys are called "doors".

 Due to erosion and other geologic forces (volcanoes, glaciers, rivers, tectonic etc.), the surface of this area varies widely.
 It includes cliffs and narrow channels of some rivers which are named "drawers" (if they are of moderate size) or "guns "(if they are older); there are abundant caves, grottos and overhangs.
 Some mountains are separated by significant open areas (too large to be considered a "valley"); these are called "barreales" (mud-flats) or "pampas" (grassy plains).